ansible/workshops/exercises/ansible_network_eda/2-resource-module-cisco/README.md

   This collection was specifically designed to manage Git repositories via Ansible.

 * In the first task, we `retrieve` the newly created remote repository (which at this point would be empty) by using the `git_retrieve` plugin which "clones" the remote repo into a local temporary directory.
+Since we created a public repository, a `token` is not required to fetch it.

 * Next, the contents of the `aap_workshop` repository, i.e., the files created in Step 7 are copied into this temporary "clone".